Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ```

 #### Assess the license risk
-Libraries must have an acceptable license.
+- Libraries must have an acceptable license.
+This may be a paid license or an acceptable open-source license.
-  - This may be a paid license or an acceptable open-source license.
-[Company] maintains a list of common licenses used in free and open-source software (FOSS); if a library has a license listed as acceptable, it can be used.
+- Maintain a list of common licenses used in free and open-source software (FOSS); if a library has a license listed as acceptable, it can be used.
 Otherwise, see if an alternative is available, or contact the [applicable role] to discuss whether the license is acceptable.

-- Note that the risk depends on the context:
+- Note that the actual risk of using a library with a certain license depends on the context:
-  - e.g. when developing open-source software, more licenses are acceptable.
+  - e.g. when developing open-source software, more of the licenses are acceptable.
-  - it also depends on how you use a library: it is sometimes needed/a solution to wrap the library in an executable component that can be used by calling, instead of becoming a part of the codebase.
+  - It also depends on how you distribute a library:
+    - distribute the source code of the library, after making changes to it.
+    - as linked libraries, not the actual source code.
+    - linked libraries are called through the network.
+    - libraries are used internally only.

+The following table shows how various types of licenses are (not) suitable for different distribution policies, and explains how these common licenses are mapped to general risk levels.
+But do note that if you distribution model is clear, and the value listed for the particular license-distribution model is 'ok' in the table, then your actual licensing risk is minimal:

 <!-- decided to add this, since it is such useful information when an actual license risk pops up and needs to be assessed -->
 <!-- | Risk level | License category | Common licenses | Distribution Mechanism | -->